Home

 After nine years alone, on June 13, 1869, Sarah married 54-year-old Frederick Nicolay (1815- ? ), also spelled "Nicklow," who was 14 years older than his bride.

 During the first year of marriage, they dwelled with Sarah's widowed mother and a large household of other relatives on a 66-acre farm near Ohiopyle.
-The census-taker recorded the names of those under the Smalley roof that year -- Ruth A. Ogle (age 30) and son Absolom (5), Frederick Nicklow (55) and wife Sarah (41) and baby Ida E. Nicklow (two months), Sabina Miner (19), Daniel Miner (17), Mary J. Miner (14), Margaret H. Miner (11).
+The census-taker of 1870 recorded the names of those under the Smalley roof that year -- Ruth A. Ogle (age 30) and son Absolom (5), Frederick Nicklow (55) and wife Sarah (41) and baby Ida E. Nicklow (two months), Sabina Miner (19), Daniel Miner (17), Mary J. Miner (14), Margaret H. Miner (11).

 The fates of Sarah and Frederick are unknown but will be added here when learned.